-If the emissions do exceed the major level, then the new emission unit or existing modified emission unit may need to comply with federal regulations for the prevention of significant deterioration of air quality (PSD) or 35 Ill.
+If the emissions do exceed the major source threshold, then the new emission unit(s) or existing modified emission unit(s) may need to comply with 40 CFR 52.21, the federal regulations for the Prevention of Significant Deterioration (PSD) of air quality or 35 Ill.
 Adm.
-Code 203, New Source Review (NSR).
-Under the PSD rules, the owner or operator of the subject source will be required to apply the best available control technology for the new or modified emission unit for each pollutant for which the source emits a large enough amount to classify the source as a major source for that pollutant, while under nonattainment-NSR requirements, the owner or operator of the subject source is required to apply the lowest achievable emission rate.
+Code Part 203, Major Stationary Source Construction And Modification, also known as Nonattainment New Source Review (NNSR).
+Under the PSD rules, the owner or operator of the subject source will be required to apply the Best Available Control Technology (BACT) for the new or modified emission unit(s) for each pollutant for which the source triggers PSD for that pollutant, while under NNSR requirements, the owner or operator of the subject source is required to apply the Lowest Achievable Emission Rate (LAER) and obtain emission offsets.